Deep in a cave in Belize’s interior jungle is a sacred Mayan burial site, where the remains of 14 human sacrifices have been found.

 Access to the ATM Cave is strictly limited based on a permitting system.

-This is also done so that the guides can ensure that the artifacts in the cave are being protected after some damages were caused by a few careless tourists.
+This is also done so that the tour guides can ensure that the artifacts in the cave are being protected after some damages were caused by a few careless tourists.

 Since it’s 2023 and travel plans need to be extra flexible, I suggest booking with a company that offers lenient cancellation policies.